Healthy You - Every Day

 • You were diagnosed as having had measles by a doctor or blood test

-• You had a titer test that shows you are immune (see below)
+• You had an antibody titer test that showed you are immune (see below)

 If you’re not sure whether you are fully vaccinated, talk with your clinician.
-Your clinician can order a blood test called an MMR titer that will show whether you have antibodies to measles.
+Your primary care clinician or your child’s pediatrician can order a blood test called an MMR titer that will show whether you have antibodies to measles.
+Infectious diseases specialists note that the MMR vaccine has been essential in controlling the disease.

 Explore More Articles